cb-agr/agriPlot/README.md

 **Description**

-agriDemoplot is virtually the same function as agriPlot, however, it's only meant to take a fieldBook generated from demoFieldBook as input. agriDemoPlot can take the output from demoFieldBook as is.
+agriDemoPlot is virtually the same function as agriPlot, however, it's only meant to take a fieldBook generated from demoFieldBook as input. agriDemoPlot can take the output from demoFieldBook as is.

 **Libraries**